Using QSVT for Fixed-point Amplitude Amplification

-This demo will show how to use the QSVT framework for search problems.
-Specifically, we will implement fixed-point amplitude amplification (FPAA).
-In FPAA, we do not know in advance the concentration of solutions to the search problem, want to sample a solution with high probability.
-In contrast, for the original grover search algorithm, too much iterations might 'overshoot'.
+This demo shows how to use the QSVT framework for search problems; specifically, implementing fixed-point amplitude amplification (FPAA).
+With FPAA, we do not know in advance the concentration of solutions for the search problem, but we want to sample a solution with high probability.
+In contrast, for the original Grover search algorithm, too many iterations might 'overshoot' the mark.

 The demo is based on the paper Grand unification of quantum algorithms.

-We start with the general qsvt framework definition.
-It accepts a unitary which block-encode a matrix together with projector-controlled-phase functions which rotate the state around each of the subspaces where the matrix is encoded.
+We start with the general QSVT framework definition.
+It accepts a unitary that block-encodes a matrix together with projector-controlled phase functions, which rotate the state around each of the subspaces where the matrix is encoded.

 It applies the qsvt_step

-multiple times, iterating over the rotation angles provided which encode the polynomial transformation.
+multiple times, iterating over the rotation angles provided that encode the polynomial transformation.

-Notice - The last step is quite tricky and depend on the specific transformation we wish to perform.
-Here the code is suitable for the FP Amplitude Amplification case.
-Also - we wrap the auxilliary qubit with \(H\) gates.
+Note that the last step is quite tricky and depends on the specific transformation to perform.
+The code here is suitable for the FP Amplitude Amplification case.
+In addition, we wrap the auxilliary qubit with \(H\) gates.

 from classiq import *